 The writing below is something that I wrote while spending time with God.
 I realized a long time ago that the most sincere part of my heart comes out during this time, when I’m spending time reading the Word and journaling, so I wanted to share it here.
 There are so many times over the past few years when I’ve wanted to post things that I wrote, but I didn’t because I didn’t think they were “polished” enough.
-It took me a while realize however, it’s not about my words being super polished.
+However, it took me a while to realize that it’s not about my words being super polished.
 It’s not about me at all.
 It’s about sharing my heart for Jesus with others, in hopes that it will help them.
 So, here you go!
 This was written after I read Romans 3:9-18, but it’s verses 10,11, and 12 that really spoke to me.

 Romans 3:10-12- There is none righteous no, not one.
 There is none who understands.
 There is none who seeks after God...